OldSneerJaw/synctos/README.md

 ### Helper functions

-Document definitions have access to some useful predefined functions that can help to reduce code duplication for common operations:
+Custom code (e.g. type filters, custom validation functions, custom actions) within document definitions have access to some useful predefined functions for common operations:

 * `isDocumentMissingOrDeleted(candidate)`: Determines whether the given `candidate` document is either missing (i.e. `null` or `undefined`) or deleted (i.e. its `_deleted` property is `true`).
 Useful in cases where, for example, the old document (i.e. `oldDoc` parameter) is non-existant or deleted and you want to treat both cases as equivalent.
 * `isValueNullOrUndefined(value)`: Determines whether the given `value` parameter is either `null` or `undefined`.
 In many cases, it is useful to treat both states the same.